GMF’s Response to COVID-19 as of March 27, 2020

 Changes to Events and Activities

-Many events and activities organized by GMF have been postponed or cancelled.
+All of GMF’s in-person events remain suspended.
 Where feasible, in-person events have been switched to webinar formats.
 Participants have been notified of changes via email; questions should be directed to the relevant event organizer.

 Travel for the spring cohort of the Marshall Memorial Fellows, GMF’s flagship leadership development program, has been postponed until fall.